MIchaelKa/tech-knowledge-base/ML/Tasks/3D/NeuralRecon.md

 	- way to aggregate 3D feature volume / TSDF volumes
 		- Instead of simply averaging or linearly combining the features from different frames, the GRU selectively integrates information from the current frame with the accumulated information from previous frames
 	- maintaining temporal consistency

+photo-consistency
+- assumption of photo-consistency
+- vs. rectification
+- Learning-based methods on real-time multi-view depth estimation try to alleviate the photo-consistency assumption with a data-driven approach.

+# Pipeline

+[[COLMAP]] pipeline vs. NeuralRecon pipeline

+What parts of the [[COLMAP]] pipeline we can change by NeuralRecon?

+No explicit depth map calculation step.